ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 {: #cbr-security-terraform-resources}

 In the following, you will deploy the Terraform code to create a basic set of network zones and context rules.
 The code for zones is using the [**ibm_cbr_zone**](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cbr_zone) resource.
 The following shows a zone specification which identifies the Kubernetes cluster.
+Such a cluster is one of the [supported service references](https://{DomainName}/docs/account?topic=account-context-restrictions-whatis#service-attribute).

 ```hcl
 resource "ibm_cbr_zone" "cbr_zone_k8s" {